Attending an event at Woburn House?

 Woburn House is accessible for visitors with restricted mobility, including wheelchair users.
 Meeting rooms located on upper floors are accessible via wheelchair-accessible lifts.

-To park, use the Disabled Blue Batch bay on Endsleigh Street cornering Tavistock square.
+To park, use the Disabled Blue Badge bay on Endsleigh Street cornering Tavistock square.
 Further disabled parking is located 12 minutes away on Whitfield street.
 Please contact us for arranging assistance.

 5 things to do nearby Woburn House